mrzhqiang/dyzm-helper/README.md

 # HellGate
-This is an android application, used for supporting web game:haowanba.com
+This is an android application, used for supporting web game: haowanba.com

+### 1. Structure
+Using the [MVVM](https://github.com/googlesamples/android-architecture) design pattern.
+`Model` dispose `Database, Network and Other data.`
+`View` just is `Activity, Fragment, RecyclerView, Dialog...`
+`ViewModel` is the connector, and contain update UI or respond user event.
-### 1. Dependencies
+### 2. Dependencies
 App module build.gradle file

 [WeChat](https://open.weixin.qq.com/)